-A five-year veteran of Major League Soccer and former top assistant at Boston College, Kevin Anderson begins his fifth season at the helm of the Columbia men's soccer program in 2013.
+A five-year veteran of Major League Soccer and former top assistant at Boston College, Kevin Anderson will begin his sixth season at the helm of the Columbia men's soccer program in 2014.

 The 2012 season saw the Lions go 4-8-4, with seven of the eight losses coming by just one tally.
 Columbia's season was highlighted by five All-Ivy League selections.
 Senior defender Quentin Grigsby and junior midfielder David Najem were selected to the All-Ivy League second-team, while first-year goalkeeper Kyle Jackson, junior midfielder Henning Sauerbier and first-year defender Antonio Matarazzo garnered honorable mention accolades.
 Jackson was a star throughout the year, being named Ivy League Rookie of the Week on four occassions.

 As a team, the Lions' received the National Soccer Coaches Association of America (NSCAA) Team Academic Award for the fourth straight year.
 Teams across the country must post at least a 3.0 cumulative grade-point average on a 4.0 scale to receive this honor.
 The Kevin Anderson coached Columbia men's soccer program, posted a grade point average of 3.42.

 In 2011, Anderson led the Lions to their best record since 2003 with an 8-7-2 overall record.
 A strong contender for the Ivy League title, Columbia took a third place league finish behind a 4-2-1 record, the best since 2002.
 Under Anderson's direction, the Lions doubled their league wins from the year before and picked up a thrilling 2-1 double overtime victory over regular season league co-champion Brown.